-What is your PERFORMANCE improvement system, including your PROCESSES for evaluation and improvement of KEY organizational projects and PROCESSES?
+What is your PERFORMANCE improvement system, including your PROCESSES for evaluation and improvement of KEY organizational projects and PROCESSES, including PLANET FRIENDLY INITIATIVES?

 Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).

 Notes:

 P.2a.
 Nonprofit organizations must often compete with other organizations and alternative sources of similar services to secure financial and volunteer resources, membership, visibility in appropriate communities, and media attention.